ballerina-platform/ballerina-library/docs/library-development-process.md

 ## Test Coverage

 Each library must have at least 80% test coverage.
 90% would be even better.
 Here the goal is not to reach some number but to make sure most code we’ve written is validated against the intended usage.
 There is no difference between the test code and production code; both are the same.
-Therefore the same effort needs to be made for both.
+Therefore, the same effort needs to be made for both.
 Remember any code that is not covered with a test usually ends up as a bug.

 At the moment package level Ballerina integration test is not possible but once the support is added there should be integration test as well.
 However, we must stick to the standard test pyramid; meaning a lot of unit tests and a few integration tests.